 My husband loves swordfish, and this is his favorite way to have it—moist, tender and perked up with herbs.
 Tuna is a good substitute for swordfish.
-Its firm texture stands up to grilling. —Lorie Rice, Liverpool, NY
+Its firm texture stands up to grilling. —Lorie Rice, Liverpool, New York

 Topped with blue cheese salad dressing and a festive combination of carrots, red onion and lime juice, these warm sandwiches are a special way to welcome dinnertime.—Ms. Alicia Montalvo Pagan, New Bedford, Massachusetts